-The school serves the former parishes of St Philip Neri, Dunston and Immaculate Heart, Lobley Hill (which are now part of the parish of Our Lady and St Philip Neri).
+The school serves the former parishes of St Philip Neri, Dunston and Immaculate Heart, Lobley Hill within the parish of Our Lady and St Philip Neri.
+A map of the parish boundaries is available here: https://diocesehn.org.uk/ education/schools-commission/admissions-and-appeals/

-The governing body has set its published admission number (PAN) at 30 pupils to be admitted to [the reception year] in the school year which begins in September 2021.
+The admissions authority has set its published admission number (PAN) at 30 pupils to be admitted to [the reception year] in the school year which begins in September 2024.